codica2/scrapinghub-ruby-example/README.md

 ## Step five: deploy and start your spider

-After you installed and logged in shub you need to create a project on the scrapinghub.
+After you installed and logged in to shub, you need to create a project on the scrapinghub.

 ![](images/create-project-step-1.png)
 ![](images/create-project-step-2.png)